 Audio production by Marius Popa

-Produced by „Andrei Mureşanu” Theater, Sfântu Gheorghe
+Produced by „Andrei Mureşanu” theatre, Sfântu Gheorghe

 Livada/ The Orchard